1

 Consistent with current practices, developers/property management companies with outstanding findings would be required to cure any outstanding findings.
 The presence of repeat findings, escalation letters, and poor performance despite staff technical assistance would have a negative impact on this score.

-Leveraged funds
+Leveraged funds - 20 points

 Funding request as a % of total project costs